Berkeley-MDes/tdf-fa24-rani-mdes-1/README.md

 For next steps in my part of the project (connecting the button and LED via the cloud), I plan to connect my code and electronics to my teammate's laptop to see if it works using her VSCode.

 ## Speculations ##
+I think that cloud environments are helpful for understanding the communciation between multiple devices.
+For speculations I would be curious to see how this is implemented further in communication between networks on Earth and those in Space.

 ## Project 2 Progress ##